-Box 5.5 Paradise lost: Bali and the new tourist
+Box 5.6 Paradise lost: Bali and the new tourist

 Tourism is no recent phenomenon on the Indonesian island of Bali.
 Colonised by the Dutch, the Balinese held on to a unique blend of Hindu, Buddhist and animist religions that imbued their cultural and social life.
-Tales of this exotic society living in tune with art and nature attracted foreigners as long as a century ago, and since independence, Bali has been the jewel in the crown of government tourism policy, hosting ever larger numbers of visitors (see graph).
+Tales of this exotic society living in tune with art and nature attracted foreigners over a century ago, and since independence, Bali has been the jewel in the crown of government tourism policy, hosting ever larger numbers of visitors - see graph.

 Contemporary tourists to Bali display a wide mixture of motivations.
-The island accommodates seriously wealthy hedonists and conventional package tourists (many on long-haul stopovers or multi-centre holidays), alongside large numbers of young Australians who arrive on charter flights and regard the island as a cheap and cheerful holiday spot and a surfing mecca.
+The island accommodates seriously wealthy hedonists and conventional package tourists alongside large numbers of young Australians who arrive on charter flights and regard the island as a cheap and cheerful mecca for surfing and partying.
 There is a huge pool of homestays and guesthouses, known locally as losmens, catering for this budget market.

-Bali's enduring image as a cultural paradise still draws independent travellers who also patronise the losmens, and it features frequently in the brochures of companies appealing to the new tourist as a land where it is possible to get off the beaten track while never straying far from creature comforts: 'the industry has been controlled so that hotels are primarily located in the southern peninsula, leaving the rest of the island essentially unchanged and uniquely Balinese' (Mortlock, 1988).

-The village of Kuta, close to Bali's international airport, has been a favourite haunt of budget tourists since the 1970s, when its residents woke up to the lucrative possibilities of turning their homes into losmens and offering other services from bike hire and restaurants to massages on the huge crescent-shaped beach, which soon became a haven for novice surfers.
-Losmens began appearing in nearby Sanur, and on the north and west coasts too - for example at Lovina Beach patronised by the backpacking fraternity as a restful retreat from an overdose of culture or socialising in southern Bali: 'It's a good place to meet other travellers, and there's quite an active social scene' (Wheeler and Lyon, 1994).
+Bali's enduring image as a cultural paradise still draws independent travellers, and it features frequently in the brochures of companies appealing to the new tourist as a land where it is still possible to get off the beaten track while never straying far from creature comforts.
+The village of Kuta, close to Bali's international airport, has been a favourite haunt of budget tourists since the 1970s, when its residents woke up to the lucrative possibilities of turning their homes into losmens and offering other services from bike hire and restaurants to massages on the beach.
+The Lovina Beach area, on the other hand was patronised by the backpacking fraternity as a restful retreat from an overdose of socialising in southern Bali: 'It's a good place to meet other travellers' (Wheeler and Lyon, 1994).
+The inland village of Ubud, renowned for its artists and lush beauty, also grew rapidly, attracting both backpackers and long-stay visitors and anyone not locked into a standard beach hotel package.